Detecting Hate Speech with GPT-3: Results

 \subsection{One-shot learning}

 }

-The results of the one-shot learning experiments are presented in Table \ref{tab:oneshot}.
-The model has 46 matches and 14 mismatches in the racist category, and 37 matches and 23 mismatches in the sexist category.
-In contrast with the result generated from zero-shot learning, the model performs slightly better in identifying racist comments compared with identifying sexist comments.
-The general performance in the one-shot setting is also better than in the zero-shot setting.
-The overall ratio of matches and mismatches is 83:37.
-In other words, the accuracy of identifying hate speech in the one-shot setting is 69.2 per cent.
+The results of the one-shot learning experiments are presented in Table \ref{tab:oneshot-summary}, and Appendix \ref{appendixboneshot} provides additional detail.
+Out of 6,000 classifications each, the model produced 3,284 matches and 2,668 mismatches in the racist category, and 3,236 matches and 2,631 mismatches in the sexist category.
+Unlike the results generated from zero-shot learning, the model performs roughly the same when identifying sexist and racist comments, with an average accuracy of 55 per cent (SE = 6.4) and an F1 score of 58 per cent (SE = 6.5) when identifying racist comments, compared with sexist comments at an accuracy of 55 per cent (SE = 5.8) and an F1 score of 56 per cent (SE = 6.3).
+The overall ratio of matches and mismatches is 6,520:5,326.
+In other words, the average accuracy of identifying hate speech in the one-shot setting is 55 per cent (SE = 4.1).
+The general performance in the one-shot setting is nearly the same as in the zero-shot setting, with an overall average accuracy of 55 per cent compared with 56 per cent (SE = 4.6) in the zero-shot setting.
+However, the F1 score in the one-shot setting is much lower than in the zero-shot setting at 55 per cent (SE = 7.3) compared with 70 per cent (SE = 5.7).

 \hypertarget{few-shot-learning-single-category}{